• Skip to main content

 southern style candied yams with pecans

-Candied Sweet Potatoes, an old fashioned Southern-style side dish of sweet potatoes baked until ultra tender in a sweet sauce made of butter, sugar, and spice.
+Sweet potatoes baked until ultra-tender in a sweet sauce made of butter, sugar, and spice.
 Topped with pecans for a bit of crunch, this recipe is a perfect colorful addition to any Holiday table.

 Print Recipe Pin Recipe